Celshade/InstaBae/README.md

 **Disclaimer**: Please note that this is a personal research project.
-I am by no means responsible for any usage of this tool, nor responsible for any bans resulting from extensive use. **Use at your own risk.**
+I am by no means responsible for any usage of this tool, nor responsible for any bans due to extensive use. **Use at your own risk.**
 ***

 **Requirements:**